di-unipi-socc/TosKeriser/README.md

 ## Usage guide
 ```
 toskerise FILE [COMPONENT..]
 [OPTIONS]
+toskerise --supported_sw|-s
+toskerise --version|-v
 toskerise --help|-h
-toskerise --version|-v

 FILE
   TOSCA YAML file or a CSAR to be completed

 COMPONENT
-  a list of component to be completed (by default all component are considered)
+  a list of the components to be completed (by default all component are considered)

 OPTIONS
-  --debug                              active debug mode
+  -i|--interactive                     active interactive mode
+  --policy=top_rated|size|most_used    ordering of the images
   -q|--quiet                           active quiet mode
-  -i|--interactive                     active interactive mode
   -f|--force                           force the update of all containers
   --constraints=value                  constraint to give to DockerFinder
-                                       (e.g. --constraints 'size<=100MB pulls>30 stars>10')
+                                       (e.g. --constraints 'size<=99MB pulls>30
-  --policy=top_rated|size|most_used    ordering of the images
+                                                            stars>10')
+  --debug                              active debug mode
 ```

 ## License